moshthesubnet/my-lab-docs/docs/guides/pihole-lxc.md

 ## 🛡️ Service Spotlight: Pi-hole (LXC Deployment)
 Pi-hole is a network-wide ad blocker that acts as a DNS sinkhole.
 By intercepting DNS requests for known ad servers and trackers, it prevents them from ever reaching your devices.

-!!! quote "The DIY Ethos" In a world of late-stage surveillance capitalism, running your own DNS is a revolutionary act.
-You aren't just blocking ads; you are reclaiming your digital privacy from the corporate tracking machine.
-DIY or Die.

 1. Prerequisites
 Proxmox VE installed and reachable.